AI Chatbot Security: How Chatsy Protects Your Data

 Before diving into technical details, it's important to understand the principles that guide our security decisions:

-Defense in Depth: We never rely on a single security measure.
+Following the OWASP Application Security framework, we never rely on a single security measure.
 Multiple overlapping controls ensure that if one fails, others provide protection.
-A compromised password doesn't grant access without session validation.
-A network breach doesn't expose data without encryption.
-Each layer assumes other layers might fail.

-Least Privilege: Every system, user, and process has only the minimum access required to function.
-Database connections can't access files.
-API endpoints can't access other customers' data.
-Background workers can't access user sessions.
+Every system, user, and process has only the minimum access required to function.

-Transparency: We believe you should understand how your data is protected.
-This document is part of that commitment — demystifying security practices so you can make informed decisions about your data.
+We believe you should understand how your data is protected.
+This document is part of that commitment, demystifying security practices so you can make informed decisions about your data.

 All data stored in Chatsy systems is encrypted using industry-standard AES-256 encryption: